robertwenner/comics/doc/checks.md

 format ready for copying and pasting into the comic's ignore list; this is for people who manually edit the XML in the `.svg` files.

+If `print_unknown_lines` is true, print the unknown words each on its own lines, for copying them into a user dictionary.

-Note that checks added in the comic override globally defined ones.
+Note that any Check added in the comic overrides globally defined ones.
 If you want to use a `print_unknown_...` option, you should also include it in each comic that defines a `Comic::Check::Spelling` check (i.e., in your comic template).